Mark Waugh: Key achievements

 His facile grace also led to accusations that he was a "lazy" batsman who was vulnerable to soft dismissals.

 Waugh is the younger fraternal twin brother of Steve Waugh, with whom he played for most of his career and also under his captaincy.
-They hold the record for the most Test and ODI matches in which siblings appeared together.

 Early years

 Born on 2 June 1965 at Canterbury Hospital in Campsie, New South Wales, Waugh was the second of twin boys born to Rodger and Beverley Waugh.
 He arrived four minutes after Steve.
 His father was a bank official and his mother was a teacher within the New South Wales Department of Education.
 The family settled in the western Sydney suburb of Panania.
 The twins were later joined by two more brothers, Dean and Danny.
 From an early age, the parents introduced their children to sport.
 By the age of six, the twins were playing organised soccer, tennis and cricket.
 In their first cricket match, the brothers were both dismissed for ducks.

 The twins came from a sporting family.
 Their paternal grandfather Edward was a greyhound trainer.
 Raised in the northern coastal town of Bangalow, Edward earned selection for the New South Wales Country team in rugby league.
 He was about to join Eastern Suburbs in the New South Wales Rugby League, but had to give up his career due to family reasons.
 Rodger was Edward's only son and was promising tennis player, who was ranked eighth in Australia in his junior years and was the state champion at under-14 level.
 On the maternal side, Bev was a tennis player who won the under-14 singles at the South Australian Championships.
 Her eldest brother Dion Bourne was an opening batsman who played for Bankstown in Sydney Grade Cricket and remains the leading runscorer in the club's history.

 The twins made their first representative cricket team when they were selected the Bankstown District under-10s at the age of eight.
 In 1976, the twins were the youngest ever to be selected in the New South Wales Primary Schools' soccer team.
 Playing for Panania Primary School, the twins swept their school to win the Umbro International Shield, a statewide knockout soccer competition, scoring all of their team's three goals in the final.
 They were a key part of their school's consecutive state cricket championships and were part of school tennis team that came second in the state in their final year.
 In their final year, Mark was the captain of the state primary school cricket and tennis teams, both of which won the national championships.
 The twins were instrumental in New South Wales winning the cricket carnival without a defeat.